mkhaziq/shopify-custom/README.md

 # Custom Section for Shopify Themes

-Theses section can be added to any shopify theme by creating a new files in sections directory.

-This repository contains custom section liquid files that you can add into your shopify store.
+This repository contains custom section liquid files that you can add into any of your shopify theme.
 And can modify it as per your need.